samplecount/methcla/README.md

     ./stir update

 initially and each time the build files change.
+Also don't forget to

+    git submodule update --init --recursive

+after you pull from Methcla's repository.

 Note that for the examples bundled with methcla there's no need to call *stir* directly, that's taken care of by the respective platform specific build systems.